DanielMaysWilliams/mkdocs-website/docs/posts/thesis-tracker.md

 This will generate a table with a row for each note tagged with `thesis-chapter` and two columns: a link to the note, and a progress bar for the tasks within that note.
 A task in this case is any line starting with a checkbox `- [ ]`.

+There are some Dataview plugin settings you'll need to change to enable js blocks, so make sure those are turned on.

 You could make the columns any number of things, they're defined in the `.map(c => [...])` line. `dataviewjs` blocks are basically just JavaScript, so steal some code of StackOverflow like I did and try stuff out!